 Event-based Infrastructure is the promising approach to easily track changes to documents and metadata.
 In this approach, every action made on a document is kept with a timestamp value.
 This allows us to keep a history of each document and their modifications ordered by time.
-Timing of the events is provided by the timestamp generator that uses Network Time Protocol (NTP) implementation from CGL, and system relies on this service for getting timestamp values for the events.
-This NTP-based service provides an accuracy of 1-30 ms range.
-There could be cases where 1 or 2 millisecond can be important.
 Event-based Infrastructure and its details are given in detail in CHAPTER 3.